 Each of the seven Chakras in the human body vibrates at a certain frequency and governs a sphere of consciousness.
 For example, the Muladhar Chakra rules body consciousness, the Manipur Chakra rules mind consciousness, the Anahat or Heart Chakra governs sense consciousness and the Swadhisthan Chakra rules soul consciousness.
 Yog is a method of opening up and balancing the chakras, and by doing so, one can merge their consciousness with the Universal Consciousness in the Hrit Padma Chakra, which is the spiritual heart and the seat of the Atman.

-Yoga has evolved drastically since its inception and it has traveled to the farthest corners of the worlds, however the four basic paths of yoga remain the same.
-The meaning of Yoga is the union of our mind body and soul.
+Since inception, Yog has evolved drastically and travelled to the farthest corners of the globe.
 Raja Yoga focuses on meditation to integrate the mind, body and the soul.
 Karma Yoga is the yoga of action with selfless devotion.
 Bhakti yoga involves surrendering oneself to God through prayers and devotion.
 Jnana Yoga is the path aim to connect a person with God by breaking his veil ignorance (or darkness within).